core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * If the server discards the request due to not retrieving a Security Context associated to the OSCORE group or to not supporting the pairwise mode, the server MAY respond with a 4.02 (Bad Option) error.
 When doing so, the server MAY set an Outer Max-Age option with value zero, and MAY include a descriptive string as diagnostic payload.

-* If a new Recipient Context is created for this Recipient ID, new Pairwise Sender/Recipient Keys are also derived (see {{key-derivation-pairwise}}) and may also be deleted if the message is not successfully verified.
+* If a new Recipient Context is created for this Recipient ID, new Pairwise Sender/Recipient Keys are also derived (see {{key-derivation-pairwise}}), and deleted if the Recipient Context is deleted as a result of the message not being successfully verified.

 * The Recipient Key used is the Pairwise Recipient Key (see {{sec-derivation-pairwise}}).